 New Zealand is already one of the lowest emissions producers of dairy nutrition in the world but, right now, the dairy sector is responsible for 22.5 percent of all New Zealand’s emissions.
-As a sector, it is in our interests to think about what actions and changes we can make to the way we farm in order for dairy to play its part in transitioning New Zealand to a low emissions economy.
+We are committed to playing our part in addressing climate change for the emissions we produce on-farm.

 What does this mean for farmers?